This easy muesli recipe walks you through making homemade breakfast cereal. It's gluten-free, vegan, quick, inexpensive, and delicious!

 - 2 cups rolled oats (See recipe notes)

-- 2 TB maple syrup (See recipe notes)
+- 2 tablespoons maple syrup (See recipe notes)

 - To Serve: milk or non-dairy milk substitute